Custom Templates

 - Whether the template allows user password reset

-- A username: this is used to better integrate with Exoscale tools, as the Instance details view in the web application or the CLI.
-Shortcuts and commands to connect to the machine will be correctly displayed, while in the absence of this data they will not work or be incorrect.
+- A username: this is used to better integrate with Exoscale tools, such as the instance details view in the Portal or the CLI.
+This will allow shortcuts and commands that connect to the instance to be correctly displayed.

-Note: a Custom Template is registered per zone: if you want to use it in multiple zones, you have to repeat this step in the zones you’re interested in.
+Note: a Custom Template is registered per zone.
+If you want to use your template in multiple zones, you have to repeat this step for each zone you want the template to be used in.

 This is what a template registration looks like in the CLI: